Ottoman–Persian War (1820–1823): War

-A second counter attacked was organized by the Ottoman "wali" (governor) of Baghdad, Dawud Pasha, who invaded Iran.
+A second counterattack was organized by the Ottoman Wali (governor) of Baghdad, Dawud Pasha, who invaded Iran.
 The invasion was unsuccessful and he was pursued by the Qajar army under the lead of the Shah's oldest son, prince Mohammad Ali Mirza.
-The Ottomans retreated back to their own territory, while the Iranians took Shahrezur along the Sirvan River, supported by Feili Kurds and Lurs who defeated the Ottoman opposition and forced them to further retreat to Kirkuk.
+The Ottomans retreated back to their own territory, while the Iranians took Shahrezur along the Sirvan River, supported by the Feyli Kurds and Feyli Lurs who defeated the Ottoman opposition and forced them to further retreat to Kirkuk.
 Mohammad Ali Mirza conquered Sulayméniyah and following the capture of Samarra, besieged Baghdad with 40,000 infantry and artillery.
 The Ottoman retreat ended here, as Dawud Pasha successfully defended the city with 3,900 infantry and 8,800 cavalry, preventing the Qajars from taking strategically important Baghdad.
 Combined with the effects of a cholera outbreak, Mohammad Ali Mirza was ultimately forced to lift the siege.
 Mohammad Ali Mirza himself caught the disease during the siege, and died on November 22, while in Ctesiphon.

-Meanwhile, Abbas Mirza marched into eastern Anatolia with 30,000 troops and met an Ottoman army of 50,000 at the Battle of Erzurum.
-Abbas Mirza scored a crushing victory over the Ottomans despite being severely outnumbered and his army suffering from a cholera epidemic.
+Meanwhile, Abbas Mirza marched into eastern Anatolia with 30,000 troops and met an Ottoman army of 50,000 at the Battle of Erzurum (1821) Abbas Mirza scored a crushing victory over the Ottomans despite being severely outnumbered and his army suffering from a cholera epidemic.

 Result

 Peace was not concluded until the Treaty of Erzurum two years later; both sides recognized the previous borders established by the Treaty of Zuhab in 1639, with no territorial changes.
-Also included in the treaty, was the guaranteed access for Persian pilgrims to the holy sites of Mecca and Medina within the Ottoman Empire.
+Also included in the treaty, was the guaranteed access for Persian ziyarat to the holy sites of Mecca and Medina within the Ottoman Empire.